Aesthetic Realism Looks at New York City: The High Line

 walk on the High Line

-sit down, look around, talk with friends and strangers,
+look around, talk with friends and strangers,

 Sitting down